What is CBD?

 Because many states have begun legalizing medical marijuana, and some moving toward recreational marijuana, this is where the confusion starts to set in.

 In states where marijuana is legal, varying laws exist that regulate the source of CBD oil.
-However, overall, CBD oil sourced from hemp plants and containing less than .3% THC can be purchased by residents of all 50 states.
+However, CBD oil sourced from industrial hemp plants and containing less than .3% THC can be purchased by residents of all 50 states.

-The US is slowly joining other nations like Paraguay and Mexico, which have approved the use of CBD, in recognizing this substance as a dietary supplement, and regulating it accordingly.
+The US is slowly joining other nations like Paraguay and Mexico, which have approved the use of pure CBD, in recognizing this substance as a dietary supplement, and regulating it accordingly.

 Furthermore, the World Health Organization announced a recommendation in 2017 that CBD should not be labeled a scheduled substance.
 This topic is large and continuously evolving – let us answer all of your questions on the legality of CBD Oil in the United States.

 Are you ready to run out and buy CBD oil to experience the benefits for yourself?
 Great!

 CBD is an amazing, natural way to treat a variety of conditions and to improve daily functioning.
 But, like other good things in life: quality is everything.
 Ensuring your oil comes from high quality hemp plants and a reputable provider while meeting the regulations of federal law and your own state should be a top priority.